New Breast Cancer Progression Model Developed

 The research was published in the April 17, 2013 issue of the journal Science Translational Medicine.
 Read the abstract of “Development of a Prognostic Model for Breast Cancer Survival in an Open Challenge Environment.”

-Right now, there are two tests – Oncotype DX and MammaPrint – that analyze certain genes to figure out if a breast cancer is likely to come back (recurrence).
+Right now, there are three tests – Oncotype DX, MammaPrint, and Mammostrat – that analyze certain genes to figure out if a breast cancer is likely to come back (recurrence).
 The results of these tests, combined with other characteristics of the cancer, can help women and their doctors make more informed decisions about whether or not to use chemotherapy or other treatments after surgery for early-stage breast cancer to reduce the risk of recurrence.

 This new model uses what the scientists call “attractor metagenes” – groups of genes that they found behaved similarly in several types of cancer, including breast cancer.
 The model analyzes the activity of the attractor metagenes in a breast cancer sample.